What Does Heroin Do: 15 Effects Of The Drug

 One of the very common effects of heroin addiction is a blockage in the blood vessels.
 It happens because the high intensity of the drug affects the organs and causes major problems in the vessels and nerves of the body.
 Heroin users might face this problem once when their blood vessels get blocked.

 It is said that the substance present in heroin is harmful to the reproductive system of both men and women.
 But in most cases, the implications show severe results in women’s reproductive system rather than men’s.
-The egg count decreases, thus resulting in fewer chances of becoming a mother.
-Along with that, the usage of heroin is directly responsible for infertility in women.

 In some cases, prescription painkillers also contain opioids.
 These opioids are good for the body if taken in healthy quantities.
 But in the case of misused prescription opioids, the effects can be the same as consuming heroin on purpose.
-It is therefore advised to always consult with your doctor before trying anything.
-They are the best people to guide you not only about the process of use but also the quantity of use.

 Damage caused to the brain’s white matter is another very common effect of heroin use.
 If you are someone who takes heroin in a day for several hours, you’re likely to get affected by this problem.
-After a certain time, you will find that you are losing your memory power and will have many other brain problems.
-To avoid this, stay away from any kinds of drugs.

 Kidney, heart, lung, and stomach disorders are other effects of heroin use.

-If you have reached this far, we are sure you have a clear idea about what drug abuse is and what are the effects of heroin on your body.
+If you have reached this far, we are sure you have a clear idea about what drug abuse is and what the effects of heroin on your body.
 Therefore, it is advised to stay away from heroin or other drugs to lead a healthy and quality life.